sjbennett123/polarlarp/content/current_writeups/Suffer in Silence/_index.md

 hook: Black Anvil Scout brings word they have come across a Grove they saw the Lord of the Woods Cultist about to preform some kind of sacrifice in
 scenes:
   -
-    oog: Mod Shack(Outside Location if Weather permits)
+    oog: Mod Shack(Outside Location if Weather permits) The scene is set with the 3 “sacrifices” laying in a Triangle in the middle of the Cultists who are standing around them with their heads down humming to themselves and playing drums.
+The Earth Knight appears to be the leader of this ritual and is groaning some form of chant.
     ig: Grove in Stonewood Forest
     flee_point:

 transformations: Dream Elementals ONLY!!!
-running_notes: This is a follow up module from a random module earlier in the evening.
-The scene is set with the 3 “sacrifices” laying in a Triangle  in the middle of the Cultist who are standing around them with their heads down humming to themselves and playing drums.
-The Earth Knight appears to be the leader of this ritual and is groaning some form of chant.
-The PCs have 30 minutes to stop the ritual and save the Stonewood Citizens.
-EVEN IF the citizens are saved they CANNOT be awakened from their Dream Coma, they are stuck in a state between life and dream almost death-like.
-If they are awakened with an Awaken spell or Elixir they will suffer a “seizure” and require a life spell.
-Only a Dream Elemental or the Lord of the Woods can bring them out of this state if the Ritual is interrupted like it was, this is the “backlash” they suffered from it being interrupted.
 ---